import numpy as np

 [docs]

-"""Evaluate derivatives with Chebyshev polynomials via discrete cosine and sine transforms.
-Caveats:
+"""Evaluate derivatives with Chebyshev polynomials via series derivative rule.

 Args:

-y_n (np.ndarray): one-or-multi-dimensional array, values of a function, sampled at cosine-spaced points in the dimension
+y_n (np.ndarray): one-or-multi-dimensional array, values of a function, best sampled at cosine-spaced points in the

 t_n (np.ndarray): 1D array, where the function :math:`y` is sampled in the dimension of differentation.
-If you're using
+Use cosine-spaced

 order (int): The order of differentiation, also called :math:`\\nu`.
 Must be :math:`\\geq 1`.

-= [0, ...
-N]`, and returns a same-shaped array of weights, which get multiplied in to the initial frequency transform of
+:math:`k = [0, ...
+N]`, and returns a same-shaped array of weights, which get multiplied in to the initial frequency

 :returns: (*np.ndarray*) -- :code:`dy_n`, shaped like :code:`y_n`, samples of the :math:`\\nu^{th}` derivative of the function